Dynkin games in a general framework: Introduction

 in characterizing this common value function, and finally in proving the existence of saddle points.

-Recall that this problem has been largely studied in the literature in the framework of processes.
-We mention, among others, Bismut (1979), Alario-Nazaret, Lepeltier and Marchal (1982).
+The Dynkin game problem has been largely studied in the literature in the framework of processes.
+The first results (cf. \cite{B1}, \cite{B2}, \cite{A}) were obtained under the Mokobodski condition, which stipulates that the payoffs are separated by the difference of two nonegative a.s. finite supermartingales.
+Existence of a value for the game is then obtained by supposing only right-upper semi continuity on $(\xi_t)$ and $(-\zeta_t)$ (cf. \cite{A}).
+Yet, checking Mokobodski's condition appears as a difficult question.
 We stress on that this approach relies on sophisticated results of the General Theory of Processes and Optimal Stopping Theory.

+Note that, in the literature, there are other works related to Dynkin Games, for instance \cite{CK}, \cite{HHO}.
+We refer to section \ref{section.moko} for details.

-Recently, Kobylanski and Quenez (2011) have revisited the optimal stopping problem in the case of a reward given by a {\em family} of {\em random variables} indexed by stopping times.
+Recently, Kobylanski and Quenez in \cite{KQ} have revisited the optimal stopping problem in the case of a reward given by a {\em family} of {\em random variables} indexed by stopping times.
 This notion is very general and includes the case of processes as a particular case.
-This setup has appeared as relevant and appropriated as it allows, from the one hand, to release the hypotheses made on the reward, and on the second hand, to make simpler proofs using simpler tools.
+This setup has appeared as relevant and appropriate as it allows, from the one hand, to release some hypotheses made on the reward, and on the second hand, to make simpler proofs using simpler tools.

 In the present work, the setup of families of random variables indexed by stopping times allows to solve the Dynkin game problem under very weak assumptions by using only classical tools of Probability Theory.